 If the community association has a contract with a 2-4” trigger, the snow removal crews will begin work after 2” of snow have fallen.
 The work will be completed 6-8 hours after the snowfall ends.
 If the contract has a 4” trigger, the plowing will begin after 4” of snow has fallen.
 In a heavy, continuous snowstorm, the crews will start clearing at their usual contracted trigger.
 Once they have completed the first job and the same trigger amount falls again, they will make another clearing run.
 Note that the work will be completed approximately six to ten hours after the snowfall has ceased.
 For example, if it stops snowing by midnight, residents can expect the work to be completed between 6:00 a.m. — 10:00 a.m.

 Another practice that residents should be aware of is that during heavy snows, the snow removal crew may plow just the end of driveways to begin, and then come back to complete the drive later.
 The part of the crew clearing walks and other areas may hand-shovel an 18” strip near the garage doors, to make the final driveway plowing easier and more effective.
 Once the crew has completely cleared a property, or later the next day, they usually do a final pass around the community to see if any cars have moved from parking lots so they can clear more area.
 Throughout the season, crews typically alternate where they begin clearing, so that one area is not snowbound longer than the rest.

 Frequently, frustrations happen when there is a mismatch between how residents expect services to be delivered, and how standard practices actually work.
 To help with resident safety and satisfaction, the best practice is to communicate early and often.
 Setting expectations and reinforcing them throughout winter keep frustrations low, even if the weather isn’t cooperating.
-To implement more effective snow removal communication plans, please feel free to contact your property manager at 847-459-0000.
+To learn more about how to implement more effective snow removal communication plans, contact FirstService Residential Illinois.